-You should go to the emergency room for a medical evaluation.
+It would be best if you went to the emergency room for a medical evaluation.
 Even if you feel that your injuries are minor, you should be checked out by a medical professional.
 Headaches, upset stomachs, and tight muscles may not just be from the stress of the accident.
 Protect your health and get an exam.

 Contact Insurance Company